-The world’s first national, cooperative research effort focussed on Autism
+The world’s first national, cooperative research effort focused on Autism

 The Cooperative Research Centre for Living with Autism Spectrum Disorders (Autism CRC) is the world’s first national, cooperative research effort focused on autism.
 We are taking a "whole-of-life" approach to autism focusing on diagnosis, education and adult life.

 - Harness existing knowledge of ASD to ensure early and accurate diagnosis, and use breakthroughs in biological research to identify subtypes of ASD and the most effective interventions for these;